-We anticipate that applying for the grant and collecting and distributing the assets in such an estate will take between 15 and 30 hours’ work at £200 per hour (exclusive of VAT) (the current cost of our solicitor, Helena Woodhouse), and a further 5 to 10 hours at £350 per hour (exclusive of VAT) (the current cost of our Head of Private Wealth, Carly Russell).
-Total costs estimated between £5,000 and £9,500 (plus VAT).
+We anticipate that applying for the grant and collecting and distributing the assets in such an estate will take between 15 and 30 hours’ work at £160 per hour (exclusive of VAT) (the current cost of Holly Parker), and a further 5 to 10 hours at £350 per hour (exclusive of VAT) (the current cost of Carly Russell).
+Total costs estimated between £4,000 and £8,000 (plus VAT).

 The exact cost will of course depend on the individual circumstances of the matter.
 For example, if there is only one beneficiary and no property, costs will be at the lower end of the range.
 If there is more than 1 beneficiary, a UK property and say, 3 UK bank accounts, costs will be at the higher end.